Skip to content

 ZkpServerError'REGISTER_FAILED'Server returned non-2xx

-client.login(username, password)
+client.login(username, pin)

 ts

-async login(username: string, password: string): Promise<LoginOutcome>
+async login(username: string, pin: string): Promise<LoginOutcome>

 interface LoginOutcome {